glaukiol1/Gago/docs/doc.md

 The Gago programming language is based off of lines, not semicolons (`;`), so expressions must be of one line, except some special expressions: such as `for` `if` ...

+### Importing modules

+To import a module, you enter the `import` keyword followed by the name of the module.
+To import the string module for example, you would do: `import string`.
+Now all the `string` methods and globals are accessible via `string.<field>`.

 ### Defining Variables

 Defining a variable will add it to the memory map, which can be accessed or manipulated later on.